Thank you! Your submission has been received!

 Greater efficiency comes from better production data

-Foodservice leaders are well aware of how food waste is cutting into dining budgets – ReFed estimates that $9.9 billion worth of food went unused or unsold in 2023 across U.S. enterprise foodservice.
-But solving this costly problem at the root requires moving beyond end-of-day waste tracking: teams need tools that capture the full production picture to better align each day’s plan with diner demand.
+Foodservice leaders are well aware of how food waste is cutting into dining budgets—ReFed estimates that $9.9 billion worth of food went unused or unsold in 2023 across U.S. enterprise foodservice.
+But solving this costly problem requires more than just waste tracking: teams need better tools to plan and prepare the right amount of food for diners.

-When culinary teams make decisions based on guesswork and incomplete information, waste is inevitable.
-Chefs need to lead their team more than just legacy spreadsheets offering basic, traffic-based projections.
-They need greater clarity, like being able to place orders and build menus based on what their team actually prepared, carried over, and wasted.
+When culinary teams make production decisions based on guesstimates and incomplete information, waste is inevitable.
+Chefs can't lead with confidence when they're relying on outdated spreadsheets with basic, traffic-based projections.
+They deserve greater clarity, like being able to place orders or build menus based on what was actually prepared, carried over, and wasted in the previous cycle.
 And cooks deserve better days than scrambling to fire more tilapia for unexpectedly popular fish tacos, or prepping trays of scrambled eggs that go untouched and straight to the trash.

 The foodservice incentive for smarter production planning